 The downtown center will be a platform through which each element of the university will be visible and accessible, and will offer unique educational experiences and cultural activities that inspire lifelong learning.
 It will house gallery and performance spaces, lectures and special events, and will include a talent accelerator as well as professional continuing education programs and focused workshops for scientists and technology developers.
 It will be a place where a diverse population moving from high school to college and/or their careers can find early introductions to the opportunities, skills and education they need to be successful in this new information age.

-The state-of-the-art development, set to open in 2021, also aims to ease the city’s housing crunch with a 34-story residential tower.
+The state-of-the-art development, set to open in late 2021 (COVID-19 permitting), also aims to ease the city’s housing crunch with a 34-story residential tower.
 Of its 426 units, 85 will be reserved for very low- income residents.